HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_ingress_certificate.md

 ## Configure secret in deployment

-You need to make sure that the reference to the secret is set up correctly in your `custom-values.yaml`.
-Otherwise your HAProxy is not able to answer HTTPS requests due to a missing certificate.
+You need to make sure that the reference to the secret is set up correctly in your `custom-values.yaml` file.
+Otherwise, HAProxy cannot answer HTTPS requests due to a missing certificate.

 You can set the name of the certificate used with the following syntax, the default value is `dx-tls-cert`: